Jason2Brownlee/blog/content/posts/sauna-dose-response-curve.md

 Na, 20 mins is fine I guess.

 What we need is better data!
 Controlled experiments, put humans in cages for their entire lives, randomize everything else and dose with specific sauna sessions/minutes.
 Super easy, right :)

+It's probably bunk.

+A sauna is probably a concentrated collection of people that follow rules.

+They are able to turn up 5 days a week and sit somewhere super-uncomfortable for 20+ minutes.

+They probably also exercise, eat right, and do all the other things people tell them to do to be healthy.

+Selection bias.
+[Healthy user bias](https://en.wikipedia.org/wiki/Healthy_user_bias).
+And on.

+Sauna might do nothing other than collect these people.